weycash-project/weycash/CONTRIBUTING.md

 -------------------------

-The following applies to code changes to the WeyCash Core project (and related projects such as libsecp256k1), and is not to be confused with overall Monacoin Network Protocol consensus changes.
+The following applies to code changes to the WeyCash Core project (and related projects such as libsecp256k1), and is not to be confused with overall Weycash Network Protocol consensus changes.

 Whether a pull request is merged into WeyCash Core rests with the project merge